electronstudio/pygame-zero-book/chapters/2_simple_games.md

 ## Mouse clicks

 This uses a function call-back for event-based input so you may want to explain functions.
-It is similiar to Program~\ref{code:collisions2_sound_animation} but
+See Program~\ref{code:functions}.
+It is similiar to Program~\ref{code:collisions2_sound_animation} but:

-* box has been removed
+* The box has been removed.
-* mouse function for clicking on alien
+* There is an `one_mouse_down` special function that is called automatically when the player click the mouse.
-* score is displayed (FIXME)
+* The score is displayed.

 \begin{codelisting}
 \codecaption{Getting input from mouse clicks}